 Why Online Payments Are Important

-One of the biggest reasons that you should be accepting credit card payments online is that you make it easier for customers to spend money with you.
+One of the biggest reasons that you should learn how to accept ACH payments on your website is that you make it easier for customers to spend money with you.
 Without ever leaving their homes, or while they’re out on the go, your customers can buy your products.
-You can also capture the impulse buyers who look at your site out of curiosity and wind up spending money they might not if they had to take time to go to your store.
+You can also capture the impulse buyers who look at your site out of curiosity and wind up spending money they might not have if they had to take time to go to your store.

 When you set up ACH payments, you will have to pay a processing rate.
 There are a couple of different options for how these rates are set: a flat rate or a percentage.
 If you’re already accepting credit card payments, your merchant may provide ACH processing at no extra fee to you.

-If your average transactions tend to be larger, you’ll be better off going for a flat rate processing fee rather than a percentage fee.
-You may also have to pay a setup fee, a monthly fee, an equipment fee, and several other fees for ACH processing.
+If your average transactions tend to be larger, you’ll be better off going for a flat-rate processing fee rather than a percentage fee.
+You may also have to pay a setup fee, a monthly fee, an equipment fee, and several other fees for accepting ACH payments.
 Shop around and find an ACH processing merchant whose fees will best fit your needs.

 Find a Processor

-If you already have a relationship with one of these types of businesses, ask them if they offer ACH processing.
-If they do, find out what sorts of fees they charge for those services and if your current contract with them will cover those fees.
+If you already have a relationship with one of these types of businesses, ask them if they offer processing to accept ACH payments.
+If they do, find out what fees they charge for those services and if your current contract with them will cover those fees.
 If not, you can also look at a dedicated ACH processor.

 How ACH Payments Are Processed